csandoval63/Thwarting-the-Imminent-Threat/README.md

 Windows update or a manual hotfix patch provided by the vendor

 ### Documentation
-Created by C. Sandoval
+-Created by C. Sandoval
-Edited by J. Hyun
+-Edited by J. Hyun